Minecraft and IBM Cloud, Part 1

 Docker allows you to package an entire running system — all the way down to the operating system — into a single, lightweight package (not surprisingly, called a container) that you can then move from place to place.
 Nothing is ever left out, and nothing is ever broken as it moves around.

-Bluemix comes into this by enabling you to take your Docker containers and run them not only on your local machine, but also in the cloud for others to access.
-IBM Bluemix Containers, based on Kubernetes, provide an easy path for you to do that.
+IBM Cloud comes into this by enabling you to take your Docker containers and run them not only on your local machine, but also in the cloud for others to access.
+IBM Cloud Containers, based on Kubernetes, provide an easy path for you to do that.

-In this tutorial series the first two things we're going to focus on are how to make a Minecraft server run locally in Docker, and then how to make that same Docker container run in Bluemix.
+In this tutorial series the first two things we're going to focus on are how to make a Minecraft server run locally in Docker, and then how to make that same Docker container run in IBM Cloud.

 Purchase and install the Minecraft client